About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 Drop the centre a donation on your way out so they can continue their important work.

 You can also visit neighbouring Kaptan June’s Hut where you can learn more about the turtles and Kaptan June herself.
+A memorial stands by the water, opposite the tea garden.

 It is she who spearheaded the campaign to protect Iztuzu and its nesting turtles by preventing a 1,800 bed hotel development in the area in the late 1980s.